ClementTsang/bottom/README.md

 [* Scrolling either scrolls through the list if the panel is a table (Temperature, Disks, Processes), or zooms in and out if it is a chart.]: <>

-- Scrolling currently only scrolls through the list if you are on the Processes panel.
+- Scrolling currently only scrolls through the list if the panel is a table (Temperature, Disks, Processes).
 This will change in the future.

 ## Thanks, kudos, and all the like